artcomventure/wordpress-plugin-facebookFeed/README.md

 1. Click on the Facebook Button (will open a popup)
 2. Login to your Facebook account
-3. Select the pages from which you want to display the content on your WordPress Blog
+3. Select the page from which you want to display the content on your WordPress Blog

 ![image](assets/screenshot-1.jpg)